Mark T. Gladwin: Education and career

-Gladwin joined the University of Pittsburgh School of Medicine in 2008 as a professor and the inaugural director of the University’s Vascular Medicine Institute.
+Gladwin joined the University of Pittsburgh School of Medicine in 2008 as a professor and Division Chief of Pulmonary, Allergy and Critical Care Medicine, and also served as the inaugural director of the university's Vascular Medicine Institute.
 In 2015, he was appointed chair of the department of medicine.
 By the time Gladwin left the university in 2022, the department employed more than 1,000 faculty and had combined clinical and research revenues of almost $600 million.

+University of Maryland

 On August 1, 2022, Gladwin was appointed dean of the University of Maryland School of Medicine, succeeding longtime dean E. Albert Reece.
 He oversees 46 academic departments with a total annual operating budget of $1.3 billion and more than 7,000 faculty, trainees, students and staff.

+Since becoming dean, Gladwin has helped launched new institutes and initiatives focusing on addiction medicine, health computing/ AI, neuroscience, bioengineering, new venture formation, and community health.

+The Kahlert Institute for Addiction Medicine, within the school of medicine, focuses on understanding the underpinnings of addiction, uncovering new approaches to the treatment of opioid use disorder, bringing together neuroscientists studying the brain mechanisms underlying addictions and physician educators working to train a new generation of medical students and residents.
+The medical school's Medicine Institute for Neuroscience Discovery (UM-MIND) focuses on neurodevelopment and neuropsychiatric disorders, neurotrauma and brain injury, as well as aging and neurodegeneration.

+To consolidate and amplify the school of medicine's global footprint in clinical care, research and education, Gladwin formed the Global Health Alliance focusing on improving health outcomes in developing countries through research collaborations and capacity building.

+Gladwin was also involved in establishing the University of Maryland Institute for Health Computing (UM-IHC), located in North Bethesda, Maryland, which applies artificial intelligence and bioinformatics techniques to health data to support drug discovery, population health, and other computationally intensive research areas.
+He noted that he sees this part of Maryland “becoming the East Coast Silicon Valley of health computing.